 Training events with people across Europe(2006-2018)

-Trevor Shaw retired local government officer.
-He has been with the organisation as treasurer since early 1990’s and in 2018 became Assistant Treasurer and Personnel Officer.
-Trevor is also a churchwarden of one of the local churches.
+Trevor is a retired local government officer.
+He has been with the organisation as treasurer since early 1990’s.
+Trevor is also a member of one of the local churches.

 Alea is a primary school teacher and has been a teacher for 7 years.
 She is a member of the local community and has actively been involved with the community from a young age working as a home school liaison officer, a family learning support tutor and most recently promoting and leading a dementia support group.
 She has previously worked for equality action and strives for equality and diversity.